SamuelAsherRivello/SurvivorsClone_Complete/README.md

 ## How to use

-This is a demo game for educational use while learning the [Godot](https://godotengine.org/) game engine.
+This is a demo game for educational use while learning the Godot game engine.

-## Install

-Tbd...
+**Getting Started**
+1. Download this repo (*.zip or *.git)
+1. Download the [Godot](https://godotengine.org/) game engine
+1. Open the (`./Godot/`) folder in the repo within the Godot Engine
+1. Enjoy

 Created By